staiyeba/documentation/Jenkins-CI.rst

 Travis CI
 ~~~~~~~~~

 We have recently started using `Travis CI <https://travis-ci.org/includeos>`__ to build and upload some of our dependencies for macos.
+We are also building and
+testing deploy for our `homebrew-includeos` project.